rhine3/audiomoth-guide/guide.md

 * **What do the LED lights mean?**  It can be helpful to turn LED lights on for more information about your AudioMoth, though this might attract more attention from animals/curious humans.
 Lights are especially useful when testing the recorder.
 LED light meanings are:
     * Only green = sleeping between recordings
     * Only red = recording
     * Both green & red = recording cannot be made.
-Causes of this include the time or program not being set (while in CUSTOM mode), the batteries falling out at some point after programming (while in CUSTOM mode), the recorder getting wet, the SD card malfunctioning, etc.
+Causes of this include, but are not limited to,

+        * time or program not being set (while in CUSTOM mode);
+        * the batteries falling out at some point after programming (while in CUSTOM mode);
+        * the recorder getting wet; and
+        * the SD card malfunctioning or not being formatted correctly.

     * Flashing red after turned to USB/OFF: an indicator of battery life (see [official documentation](https://www.openacousticdevices.info/led-guide))